Jean-Francois Feupa Mkamwa

-"'Jean Francois Feupa Mkamwa"', known as Frank Parapara (born October 11, 1991, in Foumban) is a Cameroonian footballer who plays as striker.
-The bomber, in French "Le Bombadier", was a nickname given by his fans.
+Jean-Francois Feupa Mkamwa, known as Frank Parapara (born October 11, 1991, in Foumban) is a Cameroonian footballer who plays as striker.
+The bomber, in French "Le Bombardier", was a nickname given by his fans.

 Club career

 Cameroon

 Parapara started his career in 2007 with AS Kadey of Batouri, a second division club in Cameroon Elite Two, where he provided 10 goals as a starter and was appointed best passer with 12 assists and best scored.
 The year after he played for Levant FC of Bertoua (Cameroon) a Regional Championship, where he scored 9 goals.